 Boutique events group has proven itself to be an iconic wedding venue and function centre in Melbourne.
 Book today so you don’t miss out.

 What about the Hens own cost?

 There is no hard and fast rule for this one when it comes to whether or not the bride to pay for her own hen’s party.
-There are a few ways that this is done, so settle in for some reading, and My Ultimate Hens will take you through the options!
+There are a few ways that this is done, so settle in for some reading, and Hens will take you through the options!

 The bridal party covers the bride’s cost – sometimes the gals in the bridal party divide the hens head cost between themselves, as a tip of the cap to their best friend when being asked to be in the bridal party.
 This involves each of the bridal party chipping in a little more to cover your bride to be.